tigera-solutions/cc-eks-egress-gw/README.md

     EOF
     ```

-    - a.
-Test w/o egress-gw
+    - I. First test the acess to the test host without using the egress gateway.

+      Access the pod's shell.

       ```bash
-      # connect to the pod
       kubectl exec -it netshoot-default -- /bin/bash
       ```

+      User netcat to create a connection to the test host, on the port 7777.

       ```bash
-      # nc to the test host ip
       nc -zv $HOSTPVTIPADDR 7777
       ```

-      The packet captured with tcpdump in the test host shows the cluster IP as source IP.
+      Check the test host terminal.
+The packets captured with tcpdump shows the **node IP address** as source IP for the incomming packet.

-    b.
+    - II.
 Test w/ egress-gw

       Open a third terminal and load the environment variables:

       ```bash
       source ~/egwLabVars.env
       ```

       ```bash
       # annotate the pod
       kubectl annotate pods netshoot-default egress.projectcalico.org/selector="egress-code == 'red'"
       ```

       Go back to the pod bash prompt and repeat the nc command.

       ```bash
       nc -zv $HOSTPVTIPADDR 7777
       ```

       Now the packet captured with tcpdump in the test host shows the egress gateway IP as source IP.

       ```bash
       # if you want to stop the pod of using the egress-gateway, remove the annotation:
       kubectl annotate pods netshoot-default egress.projectcalico.org/selector-
       ```
 17. Create another egress gateway

     a.
 Create an IP pool for the blue egress gw